Is Gluten Free a Wise Choice?

 Gluten is basically two proteins (gliadin and glutenin) but also lipids (up to 10%) and some starches and is found in cereal grains such as wheat, barley, cous cous, rye etc.

 On consumption, the breakdown of ‘gluten’ starts in the mouth with salivary flora related to the metabolism of gluten.
-Although the ‘gluten’ stays in the mouth for a relatively short time… “the number and types of flora in the saliva are significantly greater than those colonized in the stomach and duodenum” [1].
+Although the ‘gluten’ stays in the mouth for a relatively short time… “the number and types of flora in the saliva are significantly greater than those colonized in the stomach and duodenum” [1]… so it’s a VERY important step in the proper breakdown of gluten.
+A step that many overlook!

 After leaving the stomach ‘gluten proteins’ pass through the small intestines and ‘Protease’, a pancreatic enzyme, converts these proteins into free amino acids, which are then easily absorbed by the cells of the small intestinal wall and used by the body.
 However, Gliadin proteins cannot be completely broken down by (pancreatic) Protease.
 On that note… Children DO have the capacity to completely break down gluten up to the age of approx. 9-months old from there on it gradually decreases until about ±8 years old, where it cannot be completely broken down.[2]